Are you looking for reasons for testing your goats because others are doing it?

 These are just a few.
 As far as cost goes, it varies even more!

-How much on average does it to test ?
+How much money on average does it take for testing your goats ?

 The cost of testing varies greatly from lab to lab.
 The lab my vet sends our pregnancy blood tests is around $10.